coolcatsnft/papercats-example/README.md

 This project is currently work in progress.
 We will be adding step by step tutorials over time.
 You can however, view the final code [here](https://github.com/coolcatsnft/papercats-example/tree/main/final).

+## Prerequisites

+There will be a considerable amount of code in this guide so familiarity in the following will be a major help:

+- HTML
+- CSS
+- JavaScript
+- Command line (linux, macOS, WSL or Windows)

+You will also need:

+- A Web3 wallet (we will be connecting via metamask in this guide)
+- Lots of time to read!

 ## Aims of this Project

 In this series of tutorials, we will be taking a user through all the necessary steps they will need to create a [React](https://reactjs.org) based application that can connect to a [Wallet](https://moralis.io/what-is-a-web3-wallet-web3-wallets-explained/) and call a blockchain contract.